damianhakert/damianhakert.github.io/source/_posts/2015-09-14-remote-agile-at-gitlab.markdown

 We are completely remote, save for the office in San Francisco that not a single developer frequents (a 10,000km commute is a bit much for most).
-We do not have predefined teams and almost everyone works independently (i.e. someone telling them what to do).
+We do not have predefined teams and almost everyone works independently (i.e. without someone telling them what to do).

 We do not practice any specific agile methodology, but meet the principles